Research Updated Medically Reviewed 7 min read

 Key Facts

-Florida ranks second in the United States for total mesothelioma cases, with 5,619 diagnoses recorded between 1999 and 2022.
+Florida ranks second in the United States for cumulative mesothelioma cases, with 5,619 diagnoses recorded between 1999 and 2022, according to secondary sources reporting CDC USCS data.

 Jacksonville, Tampa, Miami, and Orlando are the highest-concentration metro areas, reflecting the state’s shipyard, military base, and industrial infrastructure.

-Florida’s mesothelioma burden is the second largest in the country by total cases.
-Between 1999 and 2022, 5,619 people in Florida received a mesothelioma diagnosis, and 3,836 died from the disease.
-Only California, with a larger population and its own industrial history, recorded more.
+Florida’s mesothelioma burden is the second largest in the country by cumulative case count.
+Between 1999 and 2022, 5,619 people in Florida received a mesothelioma diagnosis, according to secondary sources reporting CDC USCS data.
+Through 2017, more than 3,300 Florida residents died from the disease, a toll that has continued to grow.
+Only California, with a larger population and its own industrial history, recorded more cases over the same period.

 The reason is a combination of industries that defined Florida’s 20th-century economy.
 Naval shipyards in Jacksonville, military bases across the state, power plants serving a rapidly growing population, and a construction boom that stretched from the 1950s through the 1980s all used asbestos extensively.
 The workers who built that infrastructure are the ones receiving diagnoses now.